-Temporary collection events can be set-up at various sites including parking lots, city maintenance yards, neighborhoods needing service, and at landfills or a centralized location to service larger segments of the population.
-Waste collected can be transported with the HHW Program's hazardous waste transportation vehicle.
-In additional, events can be scheduled at the two existing Countywide Household Hazardous Waste Collection Facilities (CoHHWCF).
+Temporary collection events can be set-up at various sites including parking lots, city maintenance yards, within neighborhoods needing service, and at landfills or a centralized location to service larger segments of the population.
+Waste collected will be transported with a transportation vehicle provided by the HHW Program.
+In addition, events can be scheduled at the two existing Countywide Household Hazardous Waste Collection Facilities (CoHHWCF).
 The following options are available to each participating City.